-You can freeze black and white cookies easily.
+You can freeze this half moon cookie recipe easily.
 First, let the icing on the frosting fully set up and harden.
 Place the cookies side-by-side on a baking sheet and place them into the freezer for an hour.
 Finally, transfer the cookies to a freezer-safe Ziploc-style bag and place back into the freezer.

 To thaw, take the cookies out of the freezer and allow them to come to room temperature on the counter - this will not take very long.
 For best flavor and texture, I recommend consuming the cookies within 2 months, though they will remain safe to eat after being frozen much longer than that if constantly kept at 0 degrees F.Print